 The Oden Institute’s DEIO Committee supports the Oden Institute Director in developing and updating the Institute’s Diversity, Equity and Inclusion plan, and in developing action plans to achieve the goals.
 Membership comprises ten members from the Oden Institute community, including affiliated faculty, administrative/IT staff, postdoctoral/research staff, and CSEM graduate students.
 Members serve one-year terms and nominations are solicited from the Oden Institute community annually.

 The GSA serves as the official voice of graduate students at UT Austin to administrators, staff, and faculty, as well as to the Texas Legislature and UT Board of Regents.
 Each graduate department at the university may elect a delegate to the GSA.
-The CSEM GSA representative for the 2020-21 academic year is Ivana Escobar Casterlin.
+The CSEM GSA representatives for the 2022–23 academic year are Bassel Saleh and Ivana Escobar Casterlin.

 The GWC is a graduate student organization with the mission of supporting women involved in computing research.
 The GWC welcomes membership by both women and men in any computing related field.